zhaben/xrp-genie/README.md

-# 🧞‍♂️ XRP Genie — XRPL Wallet Boilerplate (Next.js)
+# 🧞‍♂️ XRP Genie — XRPL Wallet CLI & SDK (Next.js)

 🧞‍♂️ **XRP Genie** is a CLI tool and SDK for rapidly scaffolding XRPL wallet applications.
 Choose from three integration modes—devnet faucet, Xaman wallet, or Web3Auth social login—and get a production-ready Next.js app in seconds.

+Generate complete Next.js wallet apps with `npx xrp-genie init`.

-It supports wallet integrations across three levels of complexity — from beginner testnet wallets to advanced account abstraction for production use cases.
+It supports three levels of complexity — from beginner-friendly devnet wallets for testing to advanced account abstraction for the most sophisticated production use cases with mainstream users.

 ---